zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 {% endtab %}
 {% endtabs %}

-## Step 8/10 Set up a Cloud SQL instance as Metadata Store
+## Set up a Cloud SQL instance as Metadata Store

 One of the most complex resources that you'll need to manage is the MySQL database.